rigetti/pyquil/docs/source/start.rst

 .. note::

-    If you're running from a Quantum Machine Image, installation has been completed for you.
+    If you're running from a Rigetti-provisioned JupyterLab IDE, installation has been completed for you.
 Continue to :ref:`exampleprogram`.

 Upgrading or Installing pyQuil